wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 {% include note.html content="If you can only choose between Query Editor and Chart Builder, PromQL is not supported on your Wavefront instance.
 Contact a site administrator with **Accounts, Groups, and Roles** permission." %}

-1. From the gear icon, select your user name.
+1. From the gear icon, select your username.
 2. Under the **Query Settings** section, select:
     * The default query language.
     * The default way of building queries.
 If your default language is set to **PromQL**, you can build your queries only in the Query Editor.
 Chart Builder was designed for Wavefront query language and doesn't support PromQL.